HackBugs/Ansible-notes/README.md

 - cmd - ansible demo[0:10] --list-host -- get multipe node info
 - cmd - ansible demo -a "sudo yum install httpd -y" -- install anyting on node machine
 - cmd - ansible all -a "sudo yum install httpd -y"install anyting on all machine

+### This is module where we write yml file or script run one time to configure on every node
+- Ansible moudule --location /etc/ansible/hosts
+-